EpiCompBio/welcome/notes_technical_documentation_tools.rst

 - reStructuredText is similar to Markdown.
 If webpages are the main objective maybe use Markdown though.
 For technical documents maybe reStructuredText is better.

-- reStructuredText seems much easier than html and LaTex and travels much better as it is .txt and can be used as the source for later conversion.
+- reStructuredText seems much easier than html and LaTex and travels much better as it is plain text and can be used as the source for later conversion.

 - With python+docutils+sphinx it can be formatted to html, with pdflatex to pdf for example.